 A difference between natural and social sciences is worth noting here.
 Natural scientists have tended to work in teams and/or labs where the norm is that all get credit for any outputs from any members.
 The team leader appears last of the often long list of team members.
 In contrast, social scientists have tended to work alone or with one or two co-authors.
 Principle authorship is designated by who appears first.
 Where authors appear alphabetically the assumption is that contribution is equal.

-The main source for citations information is the Web of Knowledge website (external link).
+The main source for citations information is the Web of Science website.
 However, this only reflects registered journals and even for those often fails to have a complete backlog.
-For example, this means about a dozen of my peer reviewed journal articles fail to appear in the WoK statistics, although their coverage has been expanding.
-In addition they take no account of book chapters, edited volumes, books and so on.
-For example my cost-benefit book has over 1500 citations in Google Scholar (as of 2015) but makes no appearance in WoK information.
-The WoK data is also a crude count that ignores the number of co-authors, which restricts its usefulness for interpersonal comparisons.
+For example, this means about a dozen of my peer reviewed journal articles fail to appear in the WoS statistics, although their coverage has been expanding.
+In addition they have taken no account of book chapters, edited volumes, books and so on.
+For example my cost-benefit book had over 1500 citations in Google Scholar (as of 2015) but makes no appearance in WoS information.
+The WoS data is also a crude count that ignores the number of co-authors, which restricts its usefulness for interpersonal comparisons.
 In addition the graphs provided include self citations which will tend to inflate figures in years when authors are publishing a lot of articles.
-Thus, the data from WoK is a limited reflection of overall writing and academic contribution.
+Thus, the data from WoS is a limited reflection of overall writing and academic contribution.

 102 Cites.
 Clive L. Spash (2000) Ecosystems, contingent valuation and ethics: The case of wetlands re-creation.
 (PDF) Ecological Economics 34 no.2: 195-215.